 Saleh passed away in 1880 at present-day Bogor in Java, Indonesia.

 The works of Filipino artist Juan Luna is the subject of the next three rooms at the Between Worlds exhibition.

-Luna was born 1857.
+Luna was born in 1857.
 Even though he had an interest in art from a young age, under pressure from his parents who wanted him to get a “real profession”, Juan Luna went to nautical school.
 After graduating, he worked away from the Philippines a number of years.
 Later, Luna would say, “My nautical career was a trick of mine intended for my parents.
-I wanted to accustom them to idea of separation.”
+I wanted to accustom them to the idea of separation.”

 Clearly, it worked as his parents sent him to Madrid in 1877 to study at the Real Academia de Bellas Artes de San Fernando (Royal Academy of Fine Arts of San Fernando).

 In 1881, he won his first major award, a Second Class medal, at Spanish national exhibition for his work, Cleopatra.
-This work has all the hallmarks of 19th century European art with fine details and dramatic colours.
+This work has all the hallmarks of 19th-century European art with fine details and dramatic colours.
 It is on display at Between Worlds.